Are you new to PCB design? Do you still rely on a producer for assembling and fabrication? Then, you may be new to the term—wave soldering.

 3. Wave Soldering Machine

-A wave soldering machine comprises of a heated solder tank.
+A wave soldering machine comprises a heated solder tank.
 And it gets maintained at a specific temperature for the soldering procedure.

 But that’s not all.

 Also, you must tread with caution when adjusting the wave’s height.
 By doing so, you’d be keeping the wave from flowing over the board’s anterior side.
-It’s at this point the solder gets to the required places.

 Also, the PCB holds up tight in a segment on the conveyor thanks to the metal fingers.
 The metal fingers can withstand various temperatures.
-And the reason is its material is titanium in nature.
-Plus, it doesn’t get affected by the solder.

 Preparation with a Solder Wave Machine